gift56/gift56/README.md

 - :man: I am a Frontend Web Developer with experience using a variety of programming languages to create user-friendly webpages 😊

-- :blossom: I have strong technical skills, visual sense, understanding of UX with strong communication skills.
+- :blossom: I have a strong technical skills, visual sense, understanding of UX with strong communication skills.

 - :trident: I am passionate about web and mobile technologies with great eye for super user experience.